NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

    [`standard`, `premium`, and `extreme`].

 More information on this driver may be found in the :ref:`Cloud Volumes Service for GCP Documentation <Cloud Volumes Service for GCP>`.
-Currently, 1 TiB is the minimum volume size that will be provisioned.
+Currently, 100 GiB is the minimum CVS-Performance volume size that will be provisioned, while CVS volumes must be at least 1 TiB.
 Future releases of CVS may remove this restriction.

 .. table:: Cloud Volume Service driver capabilities